InteropIO/finsemble-seed/src/samples/README.md

 These samples were built using React UI Controls.
 The primary use for the controls is for developers to assemble and customize their toolbar.
 Using the controls, a developer can make the toolbar do anything&mdash;quickly.
 The controls are available in a separate public repo: https://github.com/ChartIQ/finsemble-react-controls.

-Read through the documentation to get a better idea how these components are built.
-Browse to each component for its relevant documentation.
+Read through the documentation to get a better idea how the sample templates are built.
+Browse to each template for its relevant documentation.